The Future of Public Governance

 Government and Corporate Leaders find Agreement on One Point: Corporations Should Not Be in the Business of Public Governance

 As for government advocates, they also think that the government should shoulder responsibility to the public, but because corporations have shown they cannot be trusted to work in the public interest.

 Time editor Anand Giridharadas is the living embodiment of this view, accusing attendees at the National Association of Government corporate leaders earlier this month, “Where were you in the run-up to the climate crisis?
 Where were you during widening inequality over the last four decades?
 Where were you in the run-up to the subprime crisis?”

 Private, Schmivate: The wall between the public and private sector is crumbling

 The pattern is unambiguous: the private sector is sliding into government-like roles and respects.
-Government’s relative power to monopolize decision-making about society is ordered and get things done–in other words, to govern–is slipping.
+The government’s relative power to monopolize decision-making about society is ordered and get things done–in other words, to govern–is slipping.

 The Future of Governance will radically rewrite the public and private sector

 Crazy?
 The radical reorganization of governance wasn’t out of the question for Adolf Berle and Gardiner Means.
-We remember them for having laid the foundations of the idea that companies should prioritize shareholders in their 1933 book, The Modern Corporation and Private Property.
-Yet what they conclude is that this uniquely powerful form of organization may ultimately become “the dominant form of social organization.”
+We remember them for laying the foundations of the idea that companies should prioritize shareholders in their 1933 book, The Modern Corporation and Private Property.
+Yet, they conclude that this uniquely powerful form of organization may ultimately become “the dominant form of social organization.”